eugenekolo/github-scripts/README.md

 ## Others

+- [awesome-google-vrp-writeups](https://github.com/xdavidhu/awesome-google-vrp-writeups) - 🐛 A list of writeups from the Google VRP Bug Bounty program
+- [awesome-mobile-security](https://github.com/vaib25vicky/awesome-mobile-security) - An effort to build a single place for all useful android and iOS security related stuff.
+All references and tools are belong to their respective owners.
+I'm just maintaining it.
 - [xss-cheatsheet-data](https://github.com/PortSwigger/xss-cheatsheet-data) - This repository contains all the XSS cheatsheet data to allow contributions from the community.
 - [teach_yourself_demoscene_in_14_days](https://github.com/psenough/teach_yourself_demoscene_in_14_days) - guidebook idea from http://www.pouet.net/topic.php?which=10882&page=1
 - [android-7-9-png-bug](https://github.com/marcinguy/android-7-9-png-bug) - CVE-2019-1987